8 Nonprofit Impact Report Examples to Inspire You

 How to Design an Impact Report That Works

-Start with your audience.
+• Start with your audience.
 Who are you writing this for—donors, partners, community members?
-Think about what they care about and lead with that.

-And above all, stay true to your mission.
-Every section should reflect your values and why your work matters.
+• Stay true to your mission.
+Every section should reinforce your values.

 Common Mistakes to Avoid

-Even the best reports can miss the mark if you’re not careful.
+Even the best nonprofit impact reports can miss the mark if you’re not careful.
 Here are a few common missteps—and how to sidestep them:

 Read more: How to Repurpose Nonprofit Content Into 5 Canva Designs (Without Starting from Scratch)